The vision of Medicines for Children is that any parent or carer, wherever they are, has information on their child’s medicines that they can trust.

 Our leaflets are reviewed and certified each year by NHS England’s Information Standard.
 This kitemark shows that Medicines for Children is providing reliable healthcare information for the public.
 The information is referenced in the British National Formulary for Children and NHS Evidence.

-Relaunched in October 2021, our website has the same quality information as before, but with more videos, leaflets and resources for families and health professionals, a better user experience and a fresh look.
+Relaunched in October 2021, our website has the same quality information as it had before, but with more videos, leaflets and resources for families and health professionals, a better user experience and a fresh look.
 RCPCH President Dr Camilla Kingdon introduces it in this short video.

 Involving parents and carers